 All items of the same content type, for example, News, have the same structure in all their translations.
 This means that an item is under the same category and has the same tags, independently of the language translation.
 Therefore, fields that are valid for all translations of a content item cannot be concurrently edited in different cultures.
 Once an editor locks a content item in any culture, they can modify all content fields, whereas other editors can modify only fields, specific for their culture.

 NOTE: You can translate content fields to other languages as well.
-For more information, see Translate content items, media items, and taxonomies.
+For more information, see Manually translate content and media.

 Back To Top